chaoss/website/prototype/metrics-value-rc.md

 **Metric** | **Question** | **Comment**
 ---|---|---
-[Labor investment by organization](https://chaoss.community/metric-labor-investment-by-organization/) | What was the cost of an organization for its employees to create the counted commits, issues, and pull requests (and other contributions)? | [Link]()
+[Labor Investment by Organization](https://chaoss.community/metric-labor-investment-by-organization/) | What was the cost of an organization for its employees to create the counted commits, issues, and pull requests (and other contributions)? | [Link]()
 [Issue Velocity](https://chaoss.community/metric-issue-velocity/) | What is the development speed for an organization? | [Link]()

 ### Focus Area - Living Wage